|SSM Cardinal Glennon Children's Medical Center|

 For displaced fractures (in which the pieces on either side of the break are out of line), the bone will need to be set before putting on a cast.
 To set the bone, the doctor will put the pieces of the broken bone in the right position so they can grow back together into one bone (this is called a closed reduction).

-A closed reduction involves the doctor realigning the broken bone so that it heals in a straighter position.
-The child is given sedation, which is a medicine, usually through an intravenous line (IV) during the closed reduction.
+A closed reduction is when the doctor realigns the broken bone so that it heals in a straighter position.
 Realigning the bones is a painful procedure, so sedation is given so the child won't feel it.
+This medicine usually is given through an intravenous (IV, into a vein) line.
 A cast is then put on to keep the bone in position.
-You can expect another X-ray to be taken immediately after the procedure to make sure the bones are in good position after the realignment is done.
+You can expect the doctor to take another X-ray immediately after the realignment procedure to make sure the bones are in good position.

-Although most broken bones simply need a cast to heal, other more serious fractures (such as compound fractures) might require surgery to be properly aligned and to ensure the bones stay together during the healing process.
+Although most broken bones simply need a cast to heal, other more serious fractures (such as compound fractures) might require surgery to be properly aligned and to make sure the bones stay together during the healing process.

-Open fractures need to be cleaned thoroughly in the sterile environment of the operating room before they're set because the bone's exposure to the air poses a risk of infection.
+Open fractures need to be cleaned thoroughly in the sterile space of an operating room before they're set because the bone's exposure to the outside environment poses a risk of infection.

 With breaks in larger bones or when the bone breaks into more than two pieces, the doctor may put a metal pin in the bone to help set it before placing a cast.
-Don't worry, though — as with any surgery, your child will be given medicine so that he or she won't feel a thing.
-And when the bone has healed, the doctor will remove the pin.
+When the bone has healed, the doctor will remove the pin.

 When Will a Broken Bone Heal?